shoeheng/dbmle/dbmle-pkg/README.md

 end
 ```

-you can find more information about using Python in Stata here: https://www.stata.com/python/
+You can find more information about using Python in Stata here: https://www.stata.com/python/

 ----------------------------------------------------------------------
 Parameters
 ----------------------------------------------------------------------

-Aisde from the data input, each command supports the following parameters:
+Aside from the data input, each command supports the following parameters:

 - **output:** `"basic"`, `"auxiliary"`, _or_ `"approx"`
   *Default:* `"basic"`
-What statistics are to be calculated and displayed. `"basic"` performs an exhaustive grid search and returns the MLE(s) along with the smallest credible set. `"auxiliary`" returns the statistics that `"basic"` returns along with the largest possible support, estimated Frechet bounds, and the smallest credible set conditional on being within the estimated Frechet set. `"approx"` uses a significantly faster approximation algorithm to calculate the MLE(s) and only returns the MLE(s).
+What statistics are to be calculated and displayed. `"basic"` performs an exhaustive grid search and returns the MLE(s) along with the smallest credible set. `"auxiliary`" returns the statistics that `"basic"` returns along with the largest possible support, estimated Fréchet bounds, and the smallest credible set conditional on being within the estimated Fréchet set. `"approx"` uses a significantly faster approximation algorithm to calculate the MLE(s) and only returns the MLE(s).
 All three return a standard statistics table as well.

 - **level:** _float_
   *Default:* `0.95`